tasosalvas/spdiu/README.md

 ## Saving and Loading
 The game automatically saves when taking certain actions, such as changing floors.
 The easiest way to force a save is to quit to menu.
 Afterwards you can use the script to back that state up.

-Loading can be done while the game is on the main menu, unless your character just died, in which case you will need to restart SPD for it to look up the loaded game.

 ```sh
 $ inv save
 > State saved! 💿 default